hms-dbmi/pic-sure-all-in-one/cli/README.md

 | `q` / `ctrl+c` | quit |

-Actions started *inside* the dashboard run in its right-hand pane so you can watch services and logs react; `ctrl+c` interrupts a running pane action, `esc` closes a finished one.
+Actions started *inside* the dashboard run in its right-hand pane so you can watch services and logs react.
+While a pane action runs, `ctrl+c`/`esc` raise a one-keystroke abort confirm (`y` aborts, `n` keeps it running) — the same flow as the activity screen, so a reflexive `ctrl+c` never kills a mutation silently.
+A confirmed abort sends ctrl-C; if the child ignores it for 10s the footer offers `K` (force-kill the process group).
+After an abort the pane shows the action's re-run-safety note.
+On a finished pane `esc`/`q` close it and `ctrl+c` quits the app.
 The dashboard state (selection, log tail) resets each time you enter it.

 ### Animations & appearance